Dataverse healthcare APIs: Configure Azure Logic App with an HTTP trigger

 A screenshot showing the respond with Dataverse response action configuration.

-3. To ensure that the Respond with Dataverse Response action is executed, select the ellipsis at the top of the action card, and then select Configure run after.
+3. To ensure that the Respond with Dataverse Response action executes, select the ellipsis at the top of the action card, and then select Configure run after.
 Select all the listed options so that the logic app can provide a response to the caller even if the Call Dataverse API Action fails.

 Condition: Failed response